BE SUN SMART

 Seek shade

-Staying in the shade is an effective way to reduce sun exposure.
-Use trees or built shade structures, or bring your own!
-Whatever you use for shade, make sure it casts a dark shadow and use other protection (such as clothing, hats, sunglasses and sunscreen) to avoid reflected UV radiation from nearby surfaces.
+Staying in the shade is a highly effective way to minimize sun exposure.
+Utilize natural shade from trees, built structures, or bring your own portable shade.
+Ensure that the shade casts a dark shadow for optimal protection.
+Complement this with additional sun protection measures, including clothing, hats, sunglasses, and sunscreen, to guard against UV radiation reflected from nearby surfaces.

 05